milesstoetzner/stoetzms-can2x/.github/README.md

 A source, such as a CAN bus in a first computing environment, forwards the CAN message to the target, such as a Socket.IO server running on a second computing environment.
 This target then acts as a source and forwards the CAN message to another target, such as a CAN bus connected to the second computing environment.
 It is also possible to have a arbitrary long chains of different of such bridges.
+Also, most bridges are bidirectional, thus, CAN message are also bridged backward.

 ## Installation